-Thank you Silver Spring Foods for sponsoring this recipe for Zesty Cream Cheese Stuffed Mini Peppers, a flavorful appetizer that will have you ready for any party or football game!
+Thank you Silver Spring Foods for sponsoring this recipe for Zesty Cream Cheese Stuffed Mini Peppers, a flavorful appetizer made with only 6 ingredients that will have you ready for any party or football game!
 All opinions are my own.

 It’s party season, and I’m giving you a secret weapon to keep in your culinary back pocket.